 It is important to note that additional studies may be required following execution of an LGIA to determine how this project may impact integration of other planned generation on the Rush Creek Gen-Tie.
-These include, but are not limited to Electromagnetic Transients Program (EMTP) studies and Most Severe Single Contingency (MSSC) spinning reserve studies, and the design studies for an Automatic Volt/Var Setpoint Optimizer (AVSO) control device for all of the wind projects interconnected on the Rush Creek Gen-Tie.
-GI-2016-15 shall be allocated 12.5% of the costs of the AVSO.
-With this interconnection request increasing the radial line length to over 190 miles and the total installed capacity on the line to 1600 MW, it is likely the additional studies mentioned above may be required prior to the commercial operation of GI-2016-15.
+These include, but are not limited to Electromagnetic Transients Program (EMTP) studies and the design studies for an Automatic Volt/Var Setpoint Optimizer (AVSO) control device for all of the wind projects interconnected on the Rush Creek Gen-Tie.
+GI-2016-

+15 shall fund their portion of the EMTP study and shall be allocated 12.5% of the costs of the AVSO

-The total estimated cost of the transmission system improvements required for GI-2016-15 to qualify for ERIS is \$11.677 Million (Tables 2 and 3).
+The total estimated cost of the transmission system improvements required for GI-2016-15 to qualify for ERIS is \$11.661 Million (Tables 2 and 3).